Pre-exposure Prophylaxis (PrEP) Facts

 - People living with HIV have used Truvada® and other similar medications for several years.
 They are generally easy and safe to take.

 - Some people experience nausea, headaches, and loss of appetite.
-These can be treated are are not life threatening.
+These can be treated and are not life threatening.

 - Rare long-term side effects include loss of bone density and kidney problems.